 Risk Assessment and Management: Risk assessments are conducted each year to identify and address Service Leads potential areas of concern.
 Identified risks associated with violence are shared with LOBs and Director of Nursing, Leadership Board.
-AHP, and Governance Senior Management Accountability: Accountability for the Violence Prevention and Reduction policy is Director of People & delegated to a member of the senior leadership team.
-OD Service Directors are accountable for all plans and risk assessments Service Leads within their service areas and for making informed decisions about violence prevention and reduction actions.
-3. Violence Prevention and Reduction Plans: Detailed plans are developed and documented to achieve violence Service Leads prevention and reduction objectives.
-Comica Loada Plans are updated annually to consider improvements, lessons Service Leads learned, and updated risk assessments.
-4. Resource Allocation and Workforce Engagement: O-mi LI- Service leads ensure adequate resources are allocated for violence Service Leads prevention and reduction objectives.
-Comica Landa Regular communication on objectives and priorities is provided to all Service Leads staff groups.
-5. Clear Roles, Responsibilities, and Training: Director of Decode 0 Organisational roles and responsibilities for violence prevention and reduction are clearly defined.
-Director of People & OD Training needs analysis informed by risk assessments is conducted, Director of People & with suitable training accessible to all staff.
+AHP, and Governance Senior Management Accountability: Accountability for the Violence Prevention and Reduction policy is delegated to a member of the senior leadership team.
+Director of People & OD Service Directors are accountable for all plans and risk assessments Service Leads within their service areas and for making informed decisions about Service Leads violence prevention and reduction actions.
+Violence Prevention and Reduction Plans: Detailed plans are developed and documented to achieve violence Service Leads prevention and reduction objectives.
+Corvido Loddo Plans are updated annually to consider improvements, lessons Service Leads learned, and updated risk assessments.
+Resource Allocation and Workforce Engagement: Service leads ensure adequate resources are allocated for violence Service Leads prevention and reduction objectives.
+Regular communication on objectives and priorities is provided to all Service Leads staff groups.
+5. Clear Roles, Responsibilities, and Training: Organisational roles and responsibilities for violence prevention and Director of People & reduction are clearly defined.
+OD Training needs analysis informed by risk assessments is conducted, Director of People & with suitable training accessible to all staff.
 OD 6.
 Process for Corrective and Preventative Actions: All incidents are logged, reviewed, and corrective actions recorded Director of Nursing, within acceptable timeframes.
-AHP, and Governance Violence prevention and reduction risk registers are updated Director of Nursing, accordingly.
-AHP, and Governance accordingly.
-7 till , and Governance
+AHP, and Gove Violence prevention and reduction risk registers are updated Director of Nursing, accordingly.
+AHP, and Governance